Pre-Event Promotional Materials

 - Book-signing Table: If you are having John sign copies of his award-winning book, please have a book-signing table set up so that it is in the flow of audience members as they leave the event room.
 Please assign someone to make sure the books have been picked up from their delivery location (warehouse, front desk, your offices).
 Your main contact person will receive a confirmation email when the books have arrived.
 Having a staff member on hand to help with collecting payments (if you have not pre-purchased copies) greatly speeds up the process.

-- Follow-on Educational Materials: Interested in extending your attendee’s education beyond the event?
-Ask us about John’s series of video tips reinforce key learnings and keeps your audience up to date on the latest cybersecurity threats and solutions.
+- Follow-Up Educational Materials: Interested in extending your attendee’s education beyond the event?
+Ask us about John’s Video Tip Series to reinforce key learnings and keep your audience up to date on the latest cybersecurity threats and solutions.